Modern Slavery & Human Trafficking Statement

 Due diligence processes for slavery and human trafficking

-As part of our initiative to identify and mitigate risk our due diligence and reviews include:
+As part of our ongoing work to identify and mitigate risk we have put in place systems to:

 Our effectiveness in combating slavery and human trafficking

-• continuously assessing and reviewing exposure to slavery and trafficking risks across the Group’s supply chain and taking the necessary steps to mitigate any risks identified.
+• continuously assessing and reviewing its exposure to slavery and trafficking risks across the Group’s supply chain and taking the necessary steps to mitigate any risks identified; and

 • annually publishing progress and developments within the Group’s practices in relation to the objectives of the Modern Slavery Act 1995.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending December 2023.
-Approved and signed on behalf of the Board of Mindera, Paul Evans CEO, 27 February 2024.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending December 2024.
+It was approved by the Mindera Board on 31 March 2025.